 More information about the Bangkok Grand Palace

-And with good reason.
-The complex houses sacred sights and amazing archetypal Thai style buildings, making the Grand Palace in Bangkok the heart of the Thai kingdom.
+The royal palace complex houses sacred sights and amazing archetypal Thai style buildings, making the Grand Palace in Bangkok the heart of the Thai kingdom.

 While the grand Palace grounds are open everyday (unless being used for state functions) the audience hall is only open during weekdays.

 To enter the Grand Palace, foreigners are required to pay 500 Baht.